Jabi-0935/Altitude_Airlines/README.md

   <h1>Altitude Airlines</h1>

   <p>

-    A flight ticket booking and management application designed and built as the course project for Database Systems Laboratory, Spring 2022 at IIT Bhubaneswar
+    A flight ticket booking and management application that allows users to search, book, and manage flight tickets efficiently.
+    It includes features for customers, admins, and super-admins to handle flight schedules, reservations, cancellations, and enterprise data management.
   </p>

    <p>